Josiah Meigs Distinguished Teaching Professorships

 A maximum of five Josiah Meigs Distinguished Teaching Professors will be named each year.
 The faculty so named shall receive a permanent salary increase of $6,000 beyond the raise provided through the normal allocation process at the college and departmental levels.
 In addition, the awardees shall receive a $1,000 discretionary fund for one year.
 Funds for the Meigs Professorships will come from the Office of the Senior Vice President for Academic Affairs and Provost.

-Each College or School may put forward to the Office of Faculty Affairs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education, and Veterinary Medicine may each forward two nominations per year.
+Each College or School may put forward to the Office of Academic Programs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education, and Veterinary Medicine may each forward two nominations per year.

 No more than one professorship will be awarded in a single year to faculty nominated from a single department.
 Faculty who have won the Meigs Professorship are not eligible for re-nomination.